bbrelje/bbrelje.github.io/_posts/2020-01-28-breaking-bad-habits-atomic.md

 While I am generally skeptical of self-help productivity books, I actually thought *Atomic Habits* was a reasonably actionable and useful book.
 I'd recommend it - it's available for a discounted price if you visit James Clear's website and download the first chapter for free.

 #### Sidenote
-I want to write more on this site, but I tend to be a perfectionist and it takes me way too much time to produce something.
+I want to write more on this site, but I tend to overthink things and it takes me way too much time to produce something.
 This article took me 1:58 to create, start to finish, much less than my previous article.
 If I can get even faster, then I will want to write more often and the experience will compound!